 The next thing to do is to pick the right size of press-on nail for your finger.
 Sometimes, the available sizes will fit perfectly.
 However, there are also times when you need to file it a little bit more just to make sure it fits right.

-Filling off can make the press-on nails feel more comfortable when you’re wearing them.
+Filling off can make the press-on nails feel more comfortable when you’re wearing them, and it is critical to making them look natural.

 Just be careful not to over-fill them and leave a gap between the edges of your nails.